 Charlotte handles the processing of memberships, appeals and book orders.
 She also handles the accounts receivables and payables.
 She finds it a privilege to be involved with such a proactive environmental organisation in line with her own values and interests.

 Emily engages with our dedicated supporters including individuals, trusts and foundations.
 She finds using her skills to contribute to the protection of Victoria's amazing natural places extremely rewarding.

-He has worked as a marine scientist throughout Australia and is excited about working with Victoria's marine community - their input can have an amazing impact on advancing our knowledge of the underwater world.
+Kade has worked as a marine scientist throughout Australia and now focuses on working with Victoria's marine community and their input that can have an amazing impact on advancing our knowledge of the underwater world.

 Meg joined us in 2017 to oversee our communications, including our website, emails and social media.
 She is also the editor of Park Watch magazine.
 Meg loves using creative ways to encourage connection with and care for our natural world.

 Phil runs the VNPA's Park Protection Project, aimed at radically improving management of Victoria's national parks and reserves, particularly in the face of climate change.
 He has a special interest in environmental education, and national park management issues.